wavebyrd/great_expectations/docs/docusaurus/docs/cloud/integrations/integrate_airflow.md

 ---
-sidebar_label: 'Connect GX Cloud and Airflow'
+sidebar_label: 'Integrate GX Cloud with Airflow'
-title: 'Connect GX Cloud and Airflow'
+title: 'Integrate GX Cloud with Airflow'
-id: connect_airflow
+id: integrate_airflow
-description: Connect GX Cloud to an Airflow Orchestrator.
+description: Integrate GX Cloud with an Airflow Orchestrator.
 ---

 In this quickstart, you'll learn how to use GX Cloud with Apache Airflow directly.
 You'll create a basic DAG that runs a Checkpoint in GX Cloud, and then trigger it through a local installation of an Airflow server.